How To Get Started With Film Photography

-However, this process does involve a few valuable seconds to ensure you have correct focus.
+This process can however take a few valuable seconds to ensure you have correct focus.
 A few valuable seconds that could be the difference between nailing or missing the shot.

 This is where our next method of manual focus comes into play, hyperfocal distancing.
 This is the area by which we want acceptable sharpness to be present.

 All manual focus lenses include a distance scale on the top of the lens.
-This scale is used to approximate and tell you roughly what in your field of view will be in focus, dependant on your selected aperture and where you have set your focus ring.
+This scale is used to approximate and tell you roughly what in your field of view will be in focus, dependant on your selected aperture and the distance set on the focus ring.

-In the example below I have set my focus ring to 3 meters.
+In the example below I have set my focus ring to 3 meters (or 10ft).
 So I should expect an object 3 meters in front of me to be in focus regardless of the aperture I've chosen.

 By stopping down my lens further, I also increase the depth of field, thus increasing the chance of getting my object at 3 meters away in perfect focus.

 By stopping down to f/8 and looking at the distance scale on the lens, It tells me that any object from just shy of 2 meters to 10 meters will now be in focus.

-This type of focusing is really useful in fast moving situations such as street photography, where there is no time to stop and focus on your subject.
+This method of focusing can be really useful in fast moving situations such as for street photography, where there may be no time to stop and manually focus through the viewfinder.